openshift/training/beta-3-setup.md

     NAME                             TYPE                STATUS    POD
     simple-openshift-sinatra-sti-1   STI                 Pending   simple-openshift-sinatra-sti-1

-Almost immediately, the web console would've updated the *Overview* tab for the *Sinatra* project to say:
+The web console would've updated the *Overview* tab for the *Sinatra* project to
+say:

     A build of simple-openshift-sinatra-sti is pending.
 A new deployment will be created automatically once the build completes.